I. PURPOSE: To define the policy, guidelines and procedures for PAVIR funding of travel and travel related expenses.

 - The request will be reviewed for allowability of costs.
 A check for approved expenses including an explanation for denied costs will be returned to the traveler.

-- Appeals of denied expenses must be submitted in writing via email to the Chief Financial Officer/Chief Operating Officer.
+- Appeals of denied expenses or requests for exceptions to the PAVIR Travel Policy must be submitted via email to the Chief Executive Officer.